Jacqueline Avant, wife of music legend Clarence Avant, shot and killed in Beverly Hills - NewsBreak

 Officers arrived to find one person suffering from a gunshot wound.
 The person was taken to a local hospital but did not survive, police said.

 The shooter was no longer at the scene when officers arrived at the home, according to the department.
-No description was available of any suspects involved.Caught on camera: Mom followed, robbed after returning home from walk with baby
+No description was available of any suspects involved.17-year-old becomes 4th student to die from Michigan school shooting

 Police did not identify the victim, but Netflix confirmed to Deadline and Variety that the victim was Jacqueline Avant.